Garden State Parkway: Tolls

 Tokens, available for purchase at full-service toll plaza lanes, were introduced in 1981 at a price of $10 for a roll of 40 tokens; as the toll was $0.25 at the time, most drivers continued to use quarters.
 However, when the toll was increased to $0.35 in 1989, rolls were priced at 30 tokens for $10; between the slight discount and the convenience of using a single coin, tokens gained in popularity.
-Additionally, in August of that year, the highway authority installed token only lanes, though it was quickly realized this did not reduce congestion.
+Additionally, in August of that year, the NJHA installed token only lanes, though it was quickly realized this did not reduce congestion.
 There were also larger bus tokens, primarily for use by Atlantic City-bound buses.
 As E-ZPass became more widespread, tokens were phased out.
 Token sales were discontinued on January 1, 2002, and they were no longer accepted effective January 1, 2009.

 On September 27, 2022, the NJTA awarded a $914 million contract to TransCore to convert the parkway into an all-electronic toll road, eliminating the toll booths in the process.
 Although the agreement has been made, the Turnpike Authority has no set date on when the conversion will be completed.